THE ROLE OF A CORRECTIONS OFFICER – A GUARDIAN AND A WARRIOR

 As a Corrections Officers, we take pride in the profession we work in and the cause in which we serve.
 Corrections plays a vital role in the realm of law enforcement as the final step of the criminal justice process.
 We have been entrusted by the law, to uphold the law behind the walls.
 This runs deeper than being a “guard” or “jailer”, which is often what we are referred to as.
 Also, we are not JUST Corrections Officers, WE ARE Corrections Officers, and we are proud of that title.
 We don’t treat our career as a stepping stone job into law enforcement, or a fallback job for washed out cops who couldn’t cut patrol.

 Our job isn’t to impose punishment, that’s for the courts to decide.
 Our role is also not to demonize and mistreat anyone, instead hold them accountable, keep them safe and perpetually attempt to influence change.
 Our role as a Corrections Officer is one of many hats.
-We are the first responder to every crisis that occurs behind the walls; suicides, suicide attempts, assaults, fights, homicides, overdoses and sometimes riots.
+We are the first responder to every crisis that occurs behind the walls: suicides, suicide attempts, assaults, fights, homicides, overdoses and sometimes riots.
 The list goes on as some are daily occurrences.
-We are at times the fill in mental health providers and the only medical staff on site.
+We are at times the fill-in mental health providers and the only medical staff on site.
 While we are at times disciplinarians, we are also teachers, role models and counselors for individuals who have lacked that kind of figure in their life.
-Again, not just guards, rather guardians.
-Defenders, protectors and keepers, and not to forget warriors who are tactically sound and equipped at all times to always win every fight for a good cause.
+We are not just guards, rather guardians.
+Defenders, protectors and keepers, and not to forget warriors, who are tactically sound and equipped at all times to always win every fight for a good cause.

 The risks and rigors of our ever-evolving profession continue to rise, while corrections remains out of sight and out of mind.
 Our training and skills continue to adapt, fighting to stay in compliance with the changes and demands of our evolving profession.
 The rise in mentally ill inmates has risen to over 60% in our jails and over 50% in our prisons across the country.
 The heroin and opiate epidemic has created a revolving door to our jails with heightened risk for overdose and death, and now we are facing a synthetic drug rise that is bringing officer safety to a completely new level.
 However, the nobility of our profession is just as strong, if not stronger than it has ever been.
 We continue to serve objectively, reasonably and honorably.

 Everything we do in the glass house we work in is scrutinized by the public; our words, our actions and our decisions.
-However, as CO’s who believe in perpetual optimism and values that are unwavering.
-We continue to stay rooted in the purpose in which we serve, and operate in a way that is legal, professional and safe.
+However, as Corrections Officers who believe in perpetual optimism and values that are unwavering, we continue to stay rooted in the purpose in which we serve, and operate in a way that is legal, professional and safe.
 We are committed in training to win as warriors of a noble cause, and all of our skill and strength is used with good purpose.
 Conflict is never personal, and all of our force is objective, reasonable, necessary and justified.
 We are not paranoid, but always prepared, guardians first and warriors always.
-Our safety, officer safety, inmate safety and facility is always the top priority.
-Everyone goes home, that is our motto.
+The safety of our staff, officers, inmates, and facility are always the top priority.
+Everyone goes home — that is our motto.

-We have the power of control that is necessary at times, but more importantly our power of influence is the most powerful tool we have.
-A desire to solve problems and leave people better off than the way we found them.
-We never miss a moment to make a difference and impact a life, as this is the heartset of many CO’s.
+We have the power of control which is necessary at times, but more importantly our power of influence is the most powerful tool we have.
+Our power of influence is built off of a desire to solve problems and leave people better off than the way we found them.
+We never miss a moment to make a difference and impact a life, as this is the heartset of many Corrections Officers.
 An under recognized, yet unconditional form of public service.
 We are proud to be a Corrections Officer, and proud of our profession.
 Life is all about making a difference, and that just so happens to be what corrections is all about.
-No kid ever grows up wanting to be a Corrections Officer, but almost every kid grows wanting to make a difference, and there are CO’s out there making a difference every day.
+No kid ever grows up wanting to be a Corrections Officer, but almost every kid grows wanting to make a difference, and there are Corrections Officers out there making a difference every day.